Buterbaugh assumes command of 403rd ASTS

 |0

-This work, Buterbaugh assumes command of 403rd ASTS [Image 1 of 6], by TSgt Ryan Labadens, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, Buterbaugh assumes command of 403rd ASTS, by TSgt Ryan Labadens, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT